In this section we bring you an update on an archaeological excavation going on in Israel. We hope you find it helpful.

 Excavator: Yoav Arbel

 New study points to precise location of Second Jewish Temple

 According to a new study published by Professor Joseph Patrich, he has located the exact location of the Second Jewish Temple.
-Certain archeological finds, that were ignored until now, according to Patrich, indicate precisely where the Temple stood.
-Patrich, professor of archaeology at the Hebrew University, claims that a large cistern found adjacent to the southeastern corner of the temple mount, indicates the exact location of the temple.
+According to Patrich, professor of archaeology at the Hebrew University, certain archaeological finds that were ignored until now indicate precisely where the Temple stood.
+Patrich claims that a large cistern found adjacent to the southeastern corner of the Temple Mount indicates the exact location of the Temple.

 Based on the findings of the research, the Dome of the Rock, built in the seventh century, is outside of the boundaries of the Second Temple.
 The rock is seen by Jews as the site of the binding of Isaac, which is a later tradition.
 Moslems, believe it is the site where Muhammad ascended to heaven.

 The meticulously designed water cistern is 15 meters deep, 4.5 meters wide and 54 meters long.
 Based on Patrich’s interpretations of passages relating to the daily Temple service from the Mishna (the Rabbinic Oral Tradition compiled in the 3rd century C.E.), and the cistern at hand, he concludes that the Temple actually stood more to the southeast, than what was believed until now.